IgniteUI/help-topics/topics/02_Controls/igGrid/04_igGrid_Developing_ASP_NET_MVC_Applications_with_igGrid.md

 ## <a id="getting-started"></a> Getting Started
 Before you can use the igGrid MVC Helper, you must first create a reference to the `Infragistics.Web.Mvc` assembly and reference the proper scripts and style sheets on your page.

-### <a id="referencing-igniteui-mvc-assembly"></a>Referencing the Ignite UI MVC Assembly
+### <a id="referencing-igniteui-mvc-assembly"></a>Referencing the %%ProductName%% MVC Assembly
-Begin by creating a reference in your ASP.NET application to the Ignite UI MVC assembly which is found at this location:
+Begin by creating a reference in your ASP.NET application to the %%ProductName%% MVC assembly which is found at this location:

 ```
 %%InstallPath%%\MVC\<MVC_VERSION_NUMBER>\Bin\Infragistics.Web.Mvc.dll